-The Work, Family & Health Network is the primary component of the initiative and is supported by the NICHD, the National Institute on Aging, and the NIH Office of Behavioral and Social Science Research, and the National Institute for Occupational Health and Safety of the Centers for Disease Control and Prevention (CDC).
-The Administration for Children and Families (DHHS), the William T. Grant Foundation, and the Alfred P. Sloan Foundation also contribute to Network research activities.
+The Work, Family & Health Network is the primary component of the initiative and is supported by NICHD, the National Institute on Aging, the NIH Office of Behavioral and Social Science Research, and the National Institute for Occupational Health and Safety of the Centers for Disease Control and Prevention.
+The Administration for Children and Families, the William T. Grant Foundation, and the Alfred P. Sloan Foundation also contribute to network research activities.

-Examples of potential workplace interventions include changes in workplace structure and culture (e.g., the initiatives pilot studies found that the following items were beneficial to both employees and employers):
+Examples of potential workplace interventions include changes in workplace structure and culture include:

 - Increasing employees' sense of control over the time and timing of their work

 - Improving supervisor support for work and family balance

 - Changing culture to focus on work results that matter most for the business/workplace

 Researchers are studying the following topics and issues:

 - Behavioral measures of supervisory support